samparkewolfe/Sound_Control/README.md

     * Linear Regression.

 * Grab n Play (New Model)
 	* Ensure all instruments range from 0 127.
+(Done)
 	* Make a model 4, 5 and 6 which are class, reg, and hybrid with GnP functionality.
+(Done)
 	* Workthrough
 		* 2 dicts, gnp_training_data, final_training_data.
 (Done)
 		* Record button is pressed.